-- 1. Add 100μl of Standard, Blank, or Sample per well, cover with a plate sealer, and incubate for 90 minutes at 37°C. - 2.
-Aspirate the liquid of each well, don't wash. - 3.
-Add 100μl of 1x Biotinylated Detection Antibody to each well, cover with a plate sealer, and gently agitate to ensure thorough mixing.
+- 1. Add 100 μL of Standard, Blank, or Sample per well, cover with a plate sealer, and incubate for 90 minutes at 37°C. - 2.
+Aspirate the liquid of each well, don't wash. - Add 100 μL of 1x Detection Antibody working solution to each well, cover with a plate sealer, and gently agitate to ensure thorough mixing.
 Incubate for 1 hour at 37°C. - 4.
 Aspirate the liquid from each well and wash 3 times.
-Wash by adding approximately 350 μl of Wash Buffer using a squirt bottle, multi-channel pipette, manifold dispenser or automated washer.
+Wash by adding approximately 350 μ L of Wash Buffer using a squirt bottle, multichannel pipette, manifold dispenser or automated washer.
 Allow each wash to sit for 1-2 minutes before completely aspirating.
-After the last wash, aspirate to remove any remaining Wash Buffer then invert the plate and tap against clean absorbent paper. - 5.
-Add 100μl of 1x HRP Conjugate working solution to each well, cover with a new plate sealer, and incubate for 30 minutes at 37°C. - 6.
-Aspirate the liquid from each well and wash 5 times as outlined in step 4. - Add 90μl of TMB Substrate solution to each well, cover with a new plate sealer, and incubate for 15 minutes at 37°C. Protect from light and monitor periodically until optimal color development has been achieved. - Add 50μl of Stop Solution to each well.
+After the last wash, aspirating remove any remaining Wash Buffer then invert the plate and tap against clean absorbent paper. - 5.
+Add 100 μ L of 1x ABC Complex working solution to each well, cover with a new plate sealer, and incubate for 30 minutes at 37°C. - 6.
+Aspirate the liquid from each well and wash 5 times as outlined in step 4. - 7.
+Add 90 μL of TMB Substrate to each well, cover with a new plate sealer, and incubate for 15-20 minutes at 37°C while protecting from light.
+Incubation time is estimated and wells should be monitored periodically until the optimal color development has been achieved.
+Wells with high concentrations of Standard will turn blue. - 8.
+Add 100 μ L of Stop Solution to each well.
 The blue color will change to yellow immediately.
 If color change does not appear uniform, gently tap the plate to ensure thorough mixing.
-The Stop Solution should be added to wells in the same order and timing as the TMB substrate solution. - 9.
+The Stop Solution should be added to wells in the same order and timing as was the substrate solution. - 9.
 Determine the optical density (OD value) of each well immediately using a microplate reader set to 450 nm.